Skip to main content

 3.9 Interim

-The interim is the period between fall and spring semesters.
+The period between fall and spring semesters.

 3.10 International Graduate Student

-An international graduate student is a graduate student who holds an F1 or J1 student visa.
+A graduate student who holds an F1 or J1 student visa.

-3.11 Non-Exempt Employee
+3.11 Non-Exempt/Non-Exempt Employee

-An employee who does not meet the Fair Labor Standards Act (FLSA) requirements to be exempt from overtime pay and who is paid for all overtime hours worked in any work week.
+An employee who does not meet the Fair Labor Standards Act (FLSA) requirements to be Exempt from overtime pay and who is paid for all overtime hours worked in any work week.

 3.12 Salary